ABOUT CACAO.

 -

-There’s a heated debate surrounding the cultural appropriation of cacao which you can read about on our blog post regarding the “ceremonial-grade” cacao conundrum.
+There’s also a very real and very heated conversation about the cultural appropriation of cacao and how the term ceremonial-grade is being used, which you can read about on our blog post regarding the “ceremonial-grade” cacao conundrum.

 -